3liz/py-qgis-server/doc/schemes.rst

 * Query parameters defined in the alias scheme take precedence over the query parameters from the ``MAP`` parameter.

-  There is a spcial exception when using the ``{path}`` expression in the target of alias: only the path of the alias URL will be used in the target url.
+  There is a special exception when using the ``{path}`` expression in the target of alias: only the path of the alias URL will be used in the target url.

   i.e, with the following definition::